Genocides in history (1946 to 1999): Burundi in 1972 and 1993

-North Korea

-Several million people in North Korea have died of starvation since the mid-1990s, with aid groups and human rights NGOs often stating that the North Korean government has systematically and deliberately prevented food aid from reaching the areas which are most devastated by food shortages.
-An additional one million people have died in North Korea's political prison camps, which are used to detain dissidents and their entire families, including children, for perceived political offences.

-In 2004, Yad Vashem called on the international community to investigate "political genocide" in North Korea.

-In September 2011, a Harvard International Review article argued that the North Korean government was violating the UN Genocide Convention by systematically killing half-Chinese babies and members of religious groups.
-North Korea's Christian population, which was considered to be the center of Christianity in East Asia in 1945 and included 25–30% of the inhabitants of Pyongyang, has been systematically massacred and persecuted; as of 2012 50,000–70,000 Christians were imprisoned in North Korea's concentration camps.

 Equatorial Guinea

 Francisco Macías Nguema was the first President of Equatorial Guinea, from 1968 until his overthrow in 1979.
 During his presidency, his country was nicknamed "the Auschwitz of Africa".
 Nguema's regime was characterized by its abandonment of all government functions except internal security, which was accomplished by terror; he acted as his country's chief judge and sentenced thousands of people to death.
 This led to the death or exile of up to 1/3 of the country's population.
 From a population of 300,000, an estimated 80,000 had been killed, in particular those of the Bubi ethnic minority on Bioko associated with relative wealth and education.
-Uneasy around educated people, he had killed everyone who wore spectacles.
+Uneasy around educated people, he had killed everyone who wore glasses.
 All schools were ordered closed in 1975.
 The economy collapsed and skilled citizens and foreigners emigrated.

 On 3 August 1979, he was overthrown by his nephew Teodoro Obiang Nguema Mbasogo.
 Macías Nguema was captured and tried for genocide and other crimes along with 10 others.
 All were found guilty, four received terms of imprisonment and Nguema and the other six were executed on 29 September.

 John B. Quigley noted at Macías Nguema's trial that Equatorial Guinea had not ratified the Genocide convention and that records of the court proceedings show that there was some confusion over whether Nguema and his co-defendants were tried under the laws of Spain (the former colonial government) or whether the trial was justified on the claim that the Genocide Convention was part of customary international law.
 Quigley stated, "The Macias case stands out as the most confusing of domestic genocide prosecutions from the standpoint of the applicable law.
 The Macias conviction is also problematic from the standpoint of the identity of the protected group."